Technology

 5. Oncotect: A biotech startup committed to pioneering early screening of cancer risks in dogs using their urine.
 The company aims to replace expensive and invasive detection methods such as blood samples, biopsies, ultrasounds, CTs and MRIs with quick, inexpensive urine sampling.

 6. Tobipets.com: A one-stop-shop that connects pet brands, services, and vets with pet parents.
-The Costa Rican startup is full-scale marketplace for everything pet related, helping to service what the US Department of Agriculture has called a “booming” Costa Rican petcare market.
+The Costa Rican startup is a full-scale marketplace for everything pet related, helping to service what the US Department of Agriculture has called a “booming” Costa Rican petcare market.

 For those interested in learning more about these startups, the Demo Day on June 8 will be broadcast live on YouTube.